 A Holder of a Combination RCR Note will be treated as the beneficial owner of a proportionate interest in the Exchangeable Notes related to that Combination RCR Note.
 Except in the case of a Holder that acquires a Combination RCR Note in an exchange described under "-Exchanges," a Holder of a Combination RCR Note must allocate its cost to acquire that certificate among the related Exchangeable Notes in proportion to their relative fair market values at the time of acquisition.
-Such a Holder should account for its ownership interest in each related Exchangeable Note as described under "- Taxation of Beneficial Owners of Regular Notes" and "-Taxation of Beneficial Owners of Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1 Notes."
-When a Holder sells a Combination RCR Note, the Holder must allocate the sale proceeds among the related Exchangeable Notes in proportion to their relative fair market values at the time of sale.
+Such a Holder should account for its ownership interest in each related Exchangeable Note as described under "-Taxation of Beneficial Owners of Regular Notes" and "-Taxation of Beneficial Owners of Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C and Class 2B-1 Notes."
+When a Holder sells a Combination RCR Note, the Holder must allocate the sale proceeds among the related Exchangeable Notes in proportion to their relative fair sells a Combination RCR Note, the Holder must allocate the sale proceeds among the related Exchangeable Notes in proportion to their relative fair sells at the time of acquisition.